What is babesiosis?

 Babesiosis is a parasitic infection caused by protozoa of the genus Babesia.
-Various species of Babesia cause the disease throughout the world.
+Various species of Babesia cause disease throughout the world.
 Most reported cases have occurred in the United States, with Babesia microti the main species responsible.

-The prevalence of babesiosis is unknown, because most patients are symptom-free.
+The prevalence of babesiosis is unknown because most patients are symptom-free.
 Surveys using serological testing to detect evidence of past infection, have shown around 10% of the population have been infected in highly endemic areas, such as Rhode Island.
 Other areas of the United States where tickborne transmission occurs include the Northeast and upper Midwest, especially in parts of New England, New York State, New Jersey, Wisconsin, and Minnesota.

 While most cases of babesiosis are transmitted by ticks, cases of disease associated with blood transfusions have been reported.

 After a bite from an infected tick, Babesia cause lysis (rupture) of the host's red blood cells.
-Clinical features range from nil or mild symptoms, to severe disease and death.
+Clinical features range from nil or mild symptoms to severe disease and death.

 Consider a diagnosis of babesiosis in:

-Definitive diagnosis of babesiosis can be made by:
+The definitive diagnosis of babesiosis can be made by: